 What Is Indexed Universal Life Insurance?

 Indexed universal life insurance is a type of permanent life insurance coverage.
-When you buy a policy, you’re covered for the rest of your natural life as long as your premiums are paid.
+When you buy a policy, it covers you for your lifetime as long as you pay your premiums.
 When you pass away, the policy pays out a death benefit to your beneficiaries.

 IUL Caps, Floors and Participation Rates

-A key element shaping the long-term performance of an indexed universal life policy is how the insurer credits interest to the cash value.
-Unlike investing directly in an index fund, where returns follow the market’s full movement, an IUL applies a series of contract terms that limit or filter how much of that market performance reaches your account.
-These terms drive most of the difference between the illustrated returns and the actual returns that policyholders experience.
+This differs from investing directly in an index fund, where returns track the market’s full movements.
+Instead, an IUL applies a series of contract terms limiting how much of that market performance you receive.
+These terms account for most of the difference between the illustrated returns and the actual returns policyholders experience.

 Floors work in the opposite direction.
 They prevent the credited interest from falling below zero when the index declines.
 While floors protect cash value from market losses, they do not insulate the policy from rising internal costs over time.
-As mortality charges increase with age, a 0% floor does not guarantee that cash value will remain stable unless premiums are sufficient to support the policy.
+As mortality charges increase with age, a 0% floor does not guarantee a stable cash value unless premiums are sufficient to support the policy.

-Understanding these mechanics is essential because they are what determines the effective return of an IUL, not the raw performance of the underlying index.
+Understanding these mechanics is essential because they determine an IUL’s effective return, not the raw performance of the underlying index.
 They also explain why long-term outcomes can diverge from retirement accounts built with direct exposure to stocks and bonds, where gains and losses flow through without crediting limits.

 What Is a 401(k)?